-There wasn’t much else out here.
-It was really interesting at first; then as the hours passed, and my ass grew more and more sore to the point where it hurt every time I bounced against the seat, it was far less interesting.
+There wasn’t much else out there.
+It was really interesting at first; then as the hours passed, and I grew sorer and sorer, to the point where it hurt every time I bounced against the seat, it was far less interesting.
 It devolved into grit-your-teeth-and-bear-it.
-After three hours plus, we did finally emerge on the other side of Maderas – exactly where we started.
+After three-plus hours, we did finally emerge on the other side of Maderas – exactly where we started.
 Of course, we completely missed the waterfall or anything else we might have stopped to do.
-Night was falling, we were sore and tired and hungry, and had spent far more time than we thought circling the island.
+The night was falling, we were sore and tired and hungry, and had spent far more time than we thought circling the island.
 But the motorcycle did prove the best investment for Ometepe.

 Although we smartly avoided repeating the butt-busting tour of Ometepe, over the next few days we explored the island:

-Kayaking on Rio Istian– this small estuary river between the two sides of the island are filled with exotic birds, flowers, reeds, lily pads and peaceful breezes.
+- Kayaking on Rio Istian- this small estuary river between the two sides of the island is filled with exotic birds, flowers, reeds, lily pads, and peaceful breezes.

 - Visiting the towns of Altagracia and Playo Santo Domingo – where we ate great food, had a few cold beers and rum drinks, and walked around checking out life on Ometepe.

 - Hiking through Charco Verde Reserve – this protected parkland is home to several species of howler monkeys, who live in the wild here.
-We watched families of monkeys in the branches just above our head, playing and eating and even having sex.
-I felt a little voyeuristic when I witnessed that, like perhaps I should avert my eyes and give them some privacy.
-Instead, I took video.
+We watched families of monkeys in the branches just above our head, playing and eating.

 The adventures were good on Ometepe Island, the vibe slow and peaceful, the food terrific and the people warm and friendly.
 If you are traveling to Nicaragua in the future, I would suggest you not miss this magical place.